Code brown: Poo problem plagues swimming spot for seven years

 Despite regular testing and work to find the source of the contamination, the health warning was renewed on Monday.

-Environmental body Lawa (Land, Air, Water Aotearoa) regularly tests 80 Bay of Plenty swimming spots.
+Environmental body Lawa (Land, Air, Water Aotearoa) regularly reports on the results of tests from 80 Bay of Plenty swimming spots.
 This summer it found nine, including Kaiate Falls, too unsafe to swim in due to poor water quality.
 Six of the 80 had no recent data to determine a finding.

 Lawa - a partnership between regional councils, the Ministry for the Environment, the Cawthron Institute and Massey University - reports on water quality sampling results from each site, as well as overall bacterial risk based on longer-term testing.